 Coagulant dose and coagulation pH (Setup B)

-Two-factor experiments were performed with the March water. pH values between 3 and 8 were tested and The coagulant doses were selected as for Nedre Romerike Water Treatment Plant, which provided water for the experiments, or based on the results in Setup A: a) 1, 3 and 5 mg Al L–1; b) 5, 9 and 12 mg Zr L–1 and c) 1, 2 and 4 mg L–1 of chitosan.
+Two-factor experiments were performed with the March water. pH values between 3 and 8 were testedThe coagulant doses for PACl were within the dose-range applied at the drinking water treatment plant, which provided water for the experiments, whereas doses for Zr and chitosan were selected based on the results in Setup A: a) 1, 3 and 5 mg Al L–1; b) 5, 9 and 12 mg Zr L–1 and c) 1, 2 and 4 mg L–1 of chitosan.
 Two individual tests were conducted for each dose-pH combination.

 Pilot tests

-The pilot-scale system combined coagulation with filtration in a two-media contact filter column, which is schematically presented in Figure 1.
-The column, 10 cm in diameter and 2.5 m high, was packed with support gravel (0.1 m), followed by 0.5 m-layer of Rådasand® sand (Rådasand AB, Sweden, 0.4 mm d10) and 0.8 m of Filtralite® material (Weber Leca Raelingen, Norway, 0.95 mm d10, bulk density 500 kg m–3).
+The pilot-scale system combined coagulation with filtration in a dual-media contact filter column, which is schematically presented in Figure 1.
+The column, 10 cm in diameter and 2.5 m high, was packed with support gravel (0.1 m), followed by 0.5 m-layer of Rådasand® sand (Rådasand AB, Sweden, d10=0.4 mm) and 0.8 m of Filtralite®NC 0.8-1.6 mm (Weber Leca Raelingen, Norway, d10=0.95 mm, 500 kg m–3 dry bulk density ).
 Filtralite is a coarse filter media, consisting of expanded clay aggregates (Eikebrokk & Saltnes 2001).
 The column design was similar to the filtration system at Nedre Romerike Water Treatment Plant.

 Several days prior to the experiment, approximately 1500 L of raw water was pumped to an indoor feed tank, equipped with a paddle mixer, in order to equilibrate water to room temperature, usually within 11–18 ºC.
-Thereafter, the water was continuously fed to the filtration column, using a peristaltic pump P1 (620U, Watson-Marlow, UK) at a constant flow rate of 5.9 m h–1.
+Thereafter, the water was continuously fed to the filtration column, using a peristaltic pump P1 (620U, Watson-Marlow, UK) at a constant filtration rate of 5.9 m h–1.
 After each run, the filter was backwashed for 15–30 min by upflow of tap water at about 55 m h–1.

 Hydrochloric acid (1 M) and coagulants were continuously fed to the inlet pipe at constant flow rates by two peristaltic dosing pumps (120U/DV, Watson-Marlow, UK).
+The dose of HCl depended on the coagulant used and desired process pH.
 Three static mixers along the inlet pipe were used to provide uniform suspension.
 Contact time between the coagulants and water was close to 7 min.
 Three ports were available for manual sampling: a) inlet pipe (M1, prior to coagulant dosing point); b) above the Filtralite® layer (M2, after coagulant dosing point) and c) outlet pipe (M3).

 On-line monitoring of pH (SensoLyt 700 IQ, WTW, Germany) and turbidity (VisoTurb 700 IQ, WTW, Germany) was performed on the inlet and outlet water.
 Prior to each run, online instruments were calibrated.
 The column was equipped with eight pressure transmitters, which were used to monitor a course of pressure within the filter bed.
 All online measurements were logged by LabView software (National Instruments, USA).
 On-line readings were also controlled by manual measurements.
 Several litres of water were collected above the filter bed (port M2) by the end of each run for TSS measurement.